debugx-x/us_visa_scheduler/README.md

 ## Initial Setup
 - Install Google Chrome [for install goto: https://www.google.com/chrome/] (or use microsoft edge, but you should change the driver in the code)
 - Install Python v3 [for install goto: https://www.python.org/downloads/]
 - Install the required python packages: Just run the bat file in the Microsoft Windows.
+Or command ``` pip install -r requirements.txt ```.
 Or run the below commands:
 ```
 pip install requests==2.27.1
 pip install selenium==4.2.0